Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Introduction

 \section{Introduction}

 Quantum chemistry has been investigated as an application of quantum computing for almost two decades~\cite{aspuru2005simulated}.
 Instances of the electronic structure problem are intrinsically quantum mechanical, are challenging for classical methods at the few-hundred qubit scale and are of scientific and commercial importance.
 Considerable development of quantum algorithms for quantum chemistry has taken place.
 Progress in hardware has lead to many small demonstrations of quantum chemical calculations on noisy intermediate-scale quantum (NISQ) devices.
 These demonstrations evaluate both the practicality of quantum algorithms when deployed on real hardware and also evaluate NISQ hardware against a real-world application benchmark.
+Variational quantum algorithms have been studied extensively for their shallow circuits, making them appealing for NISQ applications where modest coherence times limit the depth of circuits that can be executed successfully.
 The current state-of-the-art, summarized by a representative sample of variational quantum eigensolver (VQE) realizations in Table~\ref{tab:VQE_exp_todate}, show that much progress is required before quantum computers can challenge their classical counterparts.